Azrieli Center

-Azrieli Center (מֶרְכָּז עַזְרִיאֵלִי; Merkaz Azrieli) is a complex of skyscrapers in Tel Aviv.
-At the base of the center lies a large shopping mall.
-The center was originally designed by Israeli-American architect Eli Attia, and after he fell out with the developer of the center David Azrieli (after whom it is named), completion of the design was passed on to the Tel Aviv firm of Moore Yaski Sivan Architects.
+Azrieli Center (מֶרְכָּז עַזְרִיאֵלִי; Merkaz Azrieli) is a complex of three skyscrapers in Tel Aviv.
+At the base of the complex lies a large shopping mall.
+The complex was designed by Israeli-American architect Eli Attia.
+After Attia and the developer of the complex David Azrieli (after whom it is named) fell out, completion of the project was passed on to the Tel Aviv firm of Moore Yaski Sivan Architects.

 Site

 The Azrieli Center is located on a 34,500 sqm site in Tel Aviv, Israel, which was previously used as Tel Aviv's dumpster-truck parking garage.
-The project cost US$420,000,000.
+The tower cost $420 million to build.

 Circular Tower

 The Azrieli Center Circular Tower is the tallest of the three towers, measuring 187 m in height.
 Construction of this tower began in 1996 and was completed in 1999.
-The tower has 49 floors, making it at the time of its construction the tallest building in Tel Aviv and the second tallest in Israel, after the Moshe Aviv Tower in Ramat Gan, which was built in 2001.
+The tower has 49 floors, making it at the time of its construction the tallest building in Tel Aviv, only to be surpassed by the Moshe Aviv Tower in Ramat Gan in 2001.
 The top floor has an indoor observation deck and a high-end restaurant, and the 48th floor is home to Mr. Azrieli's personal office.

 Each floor of the Circular Tower has 84 windows, giving the tower more than 4,000 windows.
 The tower's perimeter is 141 m; its diameter is 44 m.
 Each floor covers 1,520 sqm.

 On October 31, 2003, the first annual Azrieli Circular Tower run-up competition was held, in which the participants ran up the 1,144 stairs to the tower's roof.
 Winners of the contest had the chance to participate in the following year's Empire State Building run-up competition in New York City.